aleksiliu/FitnessQuiz/README.md

 ## Overview

-The Fitness Quiz Application is an interactive web-based quiz designed to test and enhance users' knowledge about fitness and healthy living.
+The Fitness Quiz is an interactive web-based quiz designed to test and enhance users' knowledge about fitness and healthy living.
 Built with modern web technologies, including React and Astro, the application provides an engaging user experience with dynamically rendered questions, instant feedback, and progress tracking.

 ### The challenge